Massive Attack: Israeli–Palestinian conflict

 The band showed a clip of late Hamas leader Yahya Sinwar walking in a tunnel in the Gaza Strip in a backdrop video at a concert during the 2025 Lido Festival in Manchester.
 The display was criticized by Alex Gandler, deputy spokesperson for Israel's Ministry of Foreign Affairs, who said it was "just disgusting...aligning themselves with the worst humans.
 Not even hiding their hatred anymore."
 Israeli activist and writer Hen Mazzig accused them of "encouraging [sympathy] with Hamas" and incitement.
 The band responded by threatening to sue Mazzig for defamation, and defended the clip, which was cut with scenes from Jean Cocteau's Orpheus, as "placement and implicit tone of horrified lament; that an individual of power can take people down into hell".
 They also felt the criticism of the clip was selectively chosen from a broader montage of various issues and themes.
 Mazzig subsequently deleted the post.

 Massive Attack joined the "No Music For Genocide" campaign, which calls for their music to be removed from streaming platforms in Israel.
+Massive Attack supports the campaign to free the imprisoned Palestinian political leader Marwan Barghouti, who has been described as the Palestinian Nelson Mandela.
+On several occasions in 2026, the band hosted Marwan's son Arab Barghouti on stage, to talk about his father and Palestine.

+In July 2026, Massive Attack displayed Palestinian flags during a performance in Singapore, which led to the group being banned from performing in the country again.
+Singapore bans the open display of all foreign flags without a permit.